aloncrack7/ItemRadar/README.md

 - **For Lost Item Owners**: Conversational chatbot accessible via WhatsApp, web, or mobile app that matches descriptions or photos with found items in seconds
 - **For Item Finders**: Simple photo capture with GPS location upload to instantly add items to the database
-- **For Municipalities**: Analytical dashboards displaying loss hotspots, peak times, and item categories to optimize urban cleaning and safety operations

 ## How It Works